Mixed Berry Oatmeal Bake

 Closeup of Mixed Berry Baked Oatmeal with strawberries raspberries blackberries and blueberries.

-Here’s a quick rundown of what you’ll need for this recipe.
-Be sure to scroll down to the recipe card for the full amounts and detailed instructions.
+Here’s a quick rundown of what you’ll need for this baked oatmeal recipe.
+Be sure to scroll down to the recipe card for the full amounts and straightforward instructions.

 • Old-fashioned oats.
+Do not use quick or instant oats, make sure they are old-fashioned rolled oats.
 Use certified gluten free oats, if needed.

 • Baking powder.
 For a bit of lightness to your oatmeal bake.